 r = Rate of Interest.

 The above calculation assumes constant compounding interest over an infinite time period.
-As the time period mentioned is infinite, the exponent function (e) helps in a multiplication of the current investment amount.
+As the time period mentioned is infinite, the exponent function (e) helps multiply the current investment amount.
 This is multiplied by the current interest rate and time period.
-In spite of a large number of investments amount, a difference between total interest earned through continuous compounding in excel is the same as compared with traditional compounding interest.
+Despite many investments, the difference between total interest earned through continuous compounding in Excel is the same as traditional compounding interest.

 Examples & Explanation of Continuous Compounding Formula

-Calculate the compounding interest on principal $ 10,000 with an interest rate of 8 % and time period of 1 year.
-Compounding frequency is one year, semi-annual, quarterly, monthly and continuous compounding.
+Calculate the compounding interest on the principal of $ 10,000 with an interest rate of 8 % and a time period of 1 year.
+Compounding frequency is one-year, semi-annual, quarterly, monthly, and continuous compounding.